-Our research looks at Systems of resource governance, Agricultural production systems and the growing use of ICT.
+Our research looks at climate change, natural resource management, agricultural production systems and conservation.

 GDI research groups have some common themes.
 Understanding and addressing poverty and inequality remains a key focus; and we lead The University of Manchester’s Global Inequalities Research Beacon.

 Many of our research projects address environmental and natural resource concerns; and many recognise (both directly and indirectly) the centrality of politics and power to development outcomes and engage with the imperatives of political change and policy and programme reform.

 Finally our research groups are sensitive to the importance of context, recognising that while we live in a globalizing world, the impacts of globalization are varied, uneven and should not be taken for granted.